aymane-maghouti/E-student/README.md

 The application is built using Python and utilizes the Tkinter library for the graphical user interface (GUI).
 The MySQL database is used as the backend database management system.
 The system follows a client-server architecture, where the client is the user interface and the server is responsible for interacting with the database (works locally).

-We tried to design a detailed architecture of our database,and here is the result
+We tried to design a detailed architecture of our database, and here is the result:

 ![Texte alternatif de l'image](images/E_R.png)